Lethal arthrogryposis with anterior horn cell disease

 Lethal arthrogryposis with anterior horn cell disease (LAAHD) is an autosomal recessive genetic disorder characterized by reduced mobility of the foetus and early death.

 Presentation

 LAAHD resembles LCCS1 disease but the phenotype is milder, with survival beyond 32nd gestational week.
-However, the foetuses are often stillborn or survive only few minutes.
+However, the foetuses are often stillborn or survive only a few minutes.
 The movements of the foetus during pregnancy are scanty and stiff, often only in upper limbs.
 The malpositions are distal.
 The inwards spiral and especially the elbow contractures are less severe than in LCCS1 disease.
 Some patients have intrauterine long bone fractures.
 Skeletal muscles are affected and show neurogenic atrophy.
 The size and shape of spinal cord at different levels are normal but anterior horn motoneurons are diminished in number and degenerated.